-States have options for how to expend federal grant funds and state maintenance-of-effort (MOE) funds.
-Certain statutory and regulatory requirements apply depending on whether the source of the funding for a service, or benefit is federal funds alone, state MOE funds, or a combination of the two.
+States have options for how to expend federal grant funds and state MOE funds.
+Certain statutory and regulatory requirements apply depending on whether the source of the funding for a service or benefit is federal funds alone, state MOE funds, or a combination of the two.
 For this reason, this supplement explains requirements based on how the state reports expenditures for a given service or benefit.